dansteingart/without_the_hot_air/pages_md/SEwtHA_30.md

 Worldwide, hydroelectricity currently contributes about 1.4 kWh/d per person.

 <img src="figure244.png" width="688" height="596" />
-<span class="figurenumber">Figure 30.3.</span> The little square strikes again.
+<div class='caption'><span class="figurenumber">Figure 30.3.</span> The little square strikes again.
 The 600 km by 600 km square in North America, completely filled with concentrating solar power, would provide enough power to give 500 million people the average American’s consumption of 250 kWh/d.
 This map also shows the square of size 600 km by 600 km in Africa, which we met earlier.
 I’ve assumed a power density of 15 W/m<sup>2</sup>, as before.
 The area of one yellow square is a little bigger than the area of Arizona, and 16 times the area of New Jersey.
-Within each big square is a smaller 145 km by 145 km square showing the area required in the desert – one New Jersey – to supply 30 million people with 250 kWh per day per person.
+Within each big square is a smaller 145 km by 145 km square showing the area required in the desert – one New Jersey – to supply 30 million people with 250 kWh per day per person.</div>

 From the website <span class="websitetitle">www.ieahydro.org</span>, “The International Hydropower Association and the International Energy Agency estimate the world’s total technical feasible hydro potential at 14 000 TWh/year \[6.4 kWh/d per person on the globe\], of which about 8000 TWh/year \[<span class="green">3.6 kWh/d per person</span>\] is currently considered economically feasible for development.
 Most of the potential for development is in Africa, Asia and Latin America.”